openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     *   Public, Management and Storage networks on the same interface with Admin net, using tagged VLANs

-    *   Second interface is dedicated for Contrail operations as untagged (Private network)
+    *   The second interface is dedicated for Contrail operations as untagged (Private network)

     .. image:: images/conf-interfaces2.png